mhtvsSFrpHdE/yet-another-gpu-partition-guide/06_OptimizeRemotePerformance.md

 - Adds sound, clipboard sync, file transfer compare to basic mode
 - Break graphics compatibility with many applications
 - API limitations, at least can't detect NVENC, DirectDraw and AGP Texture Acceleration not available in `dxdiag`
-- Although use VMBus and doesn't limit by network bandwidth, bug performance even worse than network based Remote Desktop RDP
+- Although use VMBus and doesn't limit by network bandwidth, but performance even worse than network based Remote Desktop RDP
 3. Remote desktop
 - Currently is just enhanced session use network and better performance
 - Require some group policy edit otherwise don't have GPU